SESYNC-ci/syllabi/docs/_posts/2017-07-18-summer-institute.md

 2: **Ubuntu** users will need to add the [UbuntuGIS](https://launchpad.net/~ubuntugis/+archive/ubuntu/ubuntugis-unstable) repository prior to running `apt-get install gdal-bin`

 The following R packages need to be installed.
-Open RStudio and, for each package below, type `install.packages(<package>)` at the prompt and press return.
+Open RStudio and, for each package below, type `install.packages(%package%)` at the prompt and press return.
 Follow all prompts.

 - `tidyr`
 - `ggplot2`